tobiasbriones/blog/philosophy/why-i-work-with-6-month-years/index.md

 if it can be proved, then we have math.
 Something simple like a recursive logic that maps to a universe set a single value like 1 in the base step.

+## Introduction

+I'll give you insights as a mini framework, so you understand what my logic is about.

-## Easy Does Not Necessarily Equal Simple
+### Easy Does Not Necessarily Equal Simple

 The easiest designs are monoliths with primitive obsession, but the simplest designs are devised in a case by case basis.
 So easy designs are bad but easy